 I almost always start to work on my projects from a conceptual level.
 I try to find a thread that binds some ideas together or an over-arching theme that can be explored over time.
 Answer the big questions, flesh out the loose ends.
 Wrap it all up to a coherent entity, sort of.
 Like a bit of internalized world-building, done for myself before I start.
 I want it to have its own life, so it could stand on its legs, without it piggybacking on something else.
 The hard part is to separate it from existing games and inspirational sources, without losing any necessary heritage, and still give it a distinct feel and its own identity.
 Semantics matter.

 In this case, Iron Facets was named after quite some consideration.
 But obviously, it is impossible to count everything in existence into that process.
-Both Iron and Facets were words representing something important in my story game; iron, as it was a valuable ore and resource in the times the game was set that is divided nobles from commoners, as well as the living from the dead; facets, as the game's mechanics was centered around character facets.
+Both Iron and Facets were words representing something important in my story game; iron, as it was a valuable ore and resource in the times the game was set that divided nobles from commoners, as well as the living from the dead; facets, as the game's mechanics were centered around character facets.

 And just recently I came to think of a lovely game I didn't want to piggyback on, named Ironsworn.
 The iron part of the name isn't a big issue, really, but the fact it is a very nice game with a cool take on the PbtA framework, I didn't want to get my project mixed up with it, or be placed in close proximity.

 That is why I change the name for Iron Facets to Forged Facets.